stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/revisionsview/_index.md

 title: Aspose::Words::RevisionsView enum
 linktitle: RevisionsView
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::RevisionsView enum.
-Allows to specify whether to work with the original or revised version of a document in C++.
+description: 'Aspose::Words::RevisionsView enum.
+Allows to specify whether to work with the original or revised version of a document in C++.'
 type: docs
 weight: 11200
 url: /cpp/aspose.words/revisionsview/